Order of Civil Merit (Bulgaria)

 The Order of Civil Merit was an Order of Merit of the Kingdom of Bulgaria.
 Established in 1891, it had six classes.

 History

-The Bulgarian Order of Cvil Merit was established on either 2nd or the 14th August 1891 by then Prince Ferdinand, and was founded with six classes and a Grand Cross grade.
+The Bulgarian Order of Cvil Merit was established on either 2 or 14 August 1891 by then Prince Ferdinand, and was founded with six classes and a Grand Cross grade.
 The order lasted until formerly dissolved by the Communist government of Bulgaria in 1946.
 The order has been revived by the current Republic of Bulgaria and is awarded today.